- Must visit

 Discover the best of Stavanger — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Stavanger trip today.

-Tipping is not required, as service is usually included.
-Round up or leave 5-10% for excellent restaurant service.
-Taxis can be rounded up; tipping in cafes is uncommon.
+Tipping is not expected.
+Service is usually included; round up or leave 5-10% for great service.
+Taxis can be rounded up; cafés usually do not require tips.

 Official public transport app